Meet the Team

 Jourdan McGinn

-Director of Economic Mobility & Direct Cash Transfers
+Senior Director Economic Mobility

 Jourdan believes in reimaging how capital is deployed to reach those most structurally excluded and dismantling barriers that prevent individuals and communities from realizing their full potential.